 Select documents

 First select the documents that are to be provided in the workflow.
-The documents can either be selected from the filing system (“Templates” or “Documents” section) or new documents can be uploaded.
+The documents can either be selected from the repository ("Templates" or "Documents" area) or newly uploaded.

 Configure recipients

-Any workflow steps can be created in the upper area via “Add step.”
-Clicking a workflow step causes the recipients of the selected workflow step to be displayed in the section below.
+Any workflow steps can be created in the upper area via "Add step."
+By clicking on a workflow step, the recipients of the selected workflow step are displayed in the area below.

-The basic logic in the process is that all recipients of a workflow step are requested to process at the same time.
-The next workflow step is only requested for processing once all the recipients of a step have completed processing.
-For example, if you want to share a document first with one person and then with two others, you need two workflow steps, with the first step containing only one recipient and the second containing the other two.
+Basically, the logic behind the process is that all recipients of a workflow step are requested to process it at the same time.
+Only when all recipients of a step have completed processing will the next workflow step be requested for processing.
+So, if you want to share a document with one person first and then with two more people, you need two workflow steps, with the first workflow step containing only one recipient and the second workflow step containing the two additional recipients.

 Assign form fields

-You can assign each recipient the form fields to be processed by them only.
-If you want to assign form fields to the recipient, the document will be opened for you.
-Now you can assign or deselect form fields by clicking the field or selecting them from the sidebar.
-Selected fields are shown in green and unselected fields in red.
-The fields not to be edited by the recipient are not displayed.
-If you check the box for assigning the form fields but do not assign any form fields to the recipient, the recipient cannot edit any.
-If you do not check the box, all fields can be edited.
-This can be done for every document that has been attached to the workflow.
+You can assign each recipient only the form fields that they need to complete.
+If you wish to assign form fields to the recipient, the document will open.
+Now you can assign or deselect form fields by clicking on the field or selecting it from the sidebar.
+Selected fields are displayed in green, while unselected fields are displayed in red.
+The fields that do not need to be edited by the recipient are not displayed to them.
+If you tick the box to assign the form fields but do not assign any form fields to the recipient, they will not be able to edit any fields.
+If you do not tick the box, all fields can be edited.
+This is possible for every document that has been attached to the workflow.

 Configure message

-Next, you can configure the subject and the message for the email that will be sent to the recipients.
+Next, you can configure the subject and message for the email that will be sent to recipients.

 Summary/review

-In the last step to create the workflow, another overview is displayed containing the selected documents, the configured message, the workflow steps, and the recipients included.
+In the final step of creating the workflow, you will once again receive an overview of the selected documents, the configured message, the workflow steps and the recipients included.

-Click on “Done” to create the workflow.
-All recipients of the first workflow step are then immediately requested to process.
+Click on ‘Finish’ to create the workflow.
+All recipients of the first workflow step are then immediately requested to process the task.

-The progress bar shows you how much of the workflow has been processed so far.
-The bar also shows how many recipients have processed the document and how many workflow steps are still outstanding.
+The progress bar shows you how far the workflow has already been processed.
+Below the bar, you can also see how many recipients have already processed the document and how many workflow steps are still pending.

-You can use the drop-down button next to the workflow to open the workflow details or pause (or continue), rename, or cancel the selected workflow.
+Using the drop-down button next to the workflow, you can open the workflow details or pause (or continue), rename or even cancel the selected workflow.

 Completed workflows

-A completed or canceled workflow is displayed in the “Completed” section.
-The workflow can also be deleted from there or the documents it contains can be downloaded.
+A completed or cancelled workflow is displayed in the ‘Completed’ section.
+From there, the workflow can also be deleted or the documents it contains can be downloaded.

 Workflow detail page

-On the details page of a workflow, you can view the selected documents, the configured message, and the workflow steps and recipients.
+On the details page of a workflow, you can view the selected documents, the configured message, the workflow steps and the recipients.

 The workflow steps and recipients can be expanded so that you can see exactly which recipient has already processed which documents.